tlswg/tls13-spec/draft-ietf-tls-tls13.md

 %%#### Signature Algorithm Extension
 %%#### Supported Groups Extension

-Values within "obsolete_RESERVED" ranges were used in previous versions of TLS and MUST NOT be offered or negotiated by TLS 1.3 implementations.
+Values within "obsolete_RESERVED" ranges are used in previous versions of TLS and MUST NOT be offered or negotiated by TLS 1.3 implementations.
 The obsolete curves have various known/theoretical weaknesses or have had very little usage, in some cases only due to unintentional